ETHZ-INS/DLCAnalyzer/README.md

   }
 ```

-We quickly see how it performed for the first 2 files
+We quickly inspect how it performed for the first 2 files: